nobuhikosekiya/tf-ccs-001/readme.md

 3. Navigate to the "Discover" tab in Kibana
 4. Select the "All Remote Indices" data view to explore data from the remote cluster
+5. **Note**: Due to security restrictions, you'll only see:
+   - Documents from index_a that have the "enterprise" tag
+   - Limited fields: `description`, `tags`, and `name`

+## Security Best Practices Demonstrated

+This project showcases several Elasticsearch security best practices:

+1. **Principle of Least Privilege**: Users only have access to data they need
+2. **Field Level Security**: Sensitive fields are hidden from users
+3. **Document Level Security**: Only relevant documents are accessible
+4. **Role-Based Access Control**: Different roles for different access levels
+5. **Cross-Cluster Security**: Security policies enforced across deployments
+6. **API Key Management**: Secure authentication using API keys